-Over the past few months, we have been engaging with as many people as possible who live, work, study, visit or run businesses locally, to make sure that these views inform the future of the Royal Docks and surrounding areas.
+Over the past few months, we have been out and about, engaging with as many people as possible who live, work, study, visit or run businesses locally, to make sure that your views inform the future of the Royal Docks and surrounding areas.
 The following report documents the findings of this extensive engagement programme and the opportunities identified by local people.